iraiosub/riboseq-flow/README.md

 - `--skip_qc` skips mapping_length_analysis and generation of riboseq QC plots
 - `--expected_length` expected read lengths range.
 Used to report the proportion of reads of expected lengths in the aligned reads, for the generation of riboseq QC plots, and for specifying the range of RPF lengths used for P-site identification  (default `26:32`).

-**Note:**  The `--expected_length` parameter does not filter footprints based on this length range for any other analyses, including alignment, gene-level quantification or track data generation.
+**Important:**  The `--expected_length` parameter does not filter footprints based on this length range for any other analyses, including alignment, gene-level quantification or track data generation.

 #### P-site identification and quantification options